kurokobo/dify-plugin-collection/tools/knowledge_toolbox/README.md

 - `url`
   - As `text` output variable.
   - Download URL of the file.
+- `link`
+  - As `text` output variable.
+  - Markdown download link of the file.
 - `file`
   - As `files` output variable.
   - File object of the file.